CactiLab/2020-ectf-rit-system/miPod/src/new_miPod_readme.md

 ## Not sure things

-- miPod state needs STATE_STOPPED
+- miPod state needs STATE_STOPPED,or is the same as STATE_FAILED

 - New query function in cacti_sig.h (will replace the miPod.h)